toychicken/lrg.io/content/articles/reading-list.md

 mainClass: "listicle"
 ---

 Partly for my own sanity, I'm keeping a list of things that I find helpful and/or interesting.
+Note a link here is not an endorsement.
+Sometimes it's quite the opposite!

 ## Organisations